uPortal-Attic/uportal-home/README.md

 ### Modules

 + #### Frame
-Frame was so cool it was moved to its own project, you can find that [here](https://github.com/UW-Madison-DoIT/uw-frame).
+Frame was so cool it moved to [its own project](https://github.com/UW-Madison-DoIT/uw-frame).

 + #### Home
 This is the MyUW home page.
 It uses the frame as a base then adds in the layout, marketplace, and features pages.